BIO-DIKU/SeqScan/README.md

 reference, p:

 * length(p) - The lengths of substrings matched by p.
-* rescount(p,r) - The number of residues of type r in substrings matched by p.
+* rescount(p, r) - The number of residues of type r in substrings matched by p.

 ### Examples